 3. You find baby with one or both arms free after a sleep or nap

 You put down your baby nicely wrapped up and find him a few minutes later all untangled.
 You wrap the little bundle up again, but the same thing happens.
 Message?
 It’s time to stop swaddling.

 When your baby starts crying and squirming just as you bring out the swaddle blanket and put him on it, you just know that he doesn’t want to be wrapped up anymore.

 1. Swaddle with arms free

 This is an obvious first step toward unswaddling.
-You have found your baby numerous times with one or two arms outside the swaddling blanket.
+If you have been swaddling your baby for a while, you have likely found him numerous times with one or two arms outside the swaddling blanket.
 This step just consolidates this start of a new phase.

-Try this during nap times first and if that goes well, try it during the night.
+Try this during nap times first and if that goes well, give it a shot during the night.

 2. Try a sleep sack

-Alternatively, you can transition to a sleep sack.
-These are one-piece items, with a vest for the top that frees the arms completely and a bag for the legs that allows ample room for kicking.
+Alternatively, you can transition from a full swaddle to a sleep sack.
+Sleep sacks are one-piece items, with a vest for the top that frees the arms completely and a bag for the legs that allows ample room for kicking.